mlinderm/deca/README.md

 The `exlude_targets.txt` file is the unique combination of the `extreme_gc_targets.txt` and `low_complexity_targets.txt` files provided in the tutorial data.
-The `min_some_quality` parameter is set to 29.5 to mimic XHMM behavior which uses a minimum SOME quality of 30 after rounding (while DECA applies the filter prior to rounding).
+The `min_some_quality` parameter is set to 29.5 to mimic XHMM behavior which uses a default minimum SOME quality of 30 *after* rounding (while DECA applies the filter prior to rounding).
 Depending on your particular computing environment, you may need to modify the [spark-submit](https://spark.apache.org/docs/latest/submitting-applications.html)
 [configuration parameters](https://spark.apache.org/docs/latest/configuration.html). `spark.driver.maxResultSize` is set to 0 (unlimited)
 to address errors collecting larger amounts of data to the driver.